-- What is currently happening in terms of interactions, relationships, collaboration, or teamwork between sponsors and service providers across Ontario? - What are the benefits of collaboration for PSR? - What are the main challenges to promoting collaboration? - o What are the types of collaborations currently in practice in Ontario? - What best practices in collaboration have been proposed in the literature?
+- What is currently happening in terms of interactions, relationships, collaboration, or teamwork between sponsors and settlement workers across Ontario? - What are the benefits of collaboration for sponsored refugees? - What are the main challenges to promoting collaboration? - o What are the types of collaborations currently in practice in Ontario? - What best practices in collaboration have been proposed in the literature?